-- the WCPFC Compliance Monitoring Scheme (CMM 2015-07)
+- WCPFC Compliance Monitoring Scheme (CMM 2015-07)

-- Fishing Vessels and Authorization to Fish (CMM 2013-10)
+- fishing vessels and authorisation to fish (CMM 2013-10)

-- the Commission Vessel Monitoring System (CMM 2014-02)
+- WCPFC Vessel Monitoring System (CMM 2014-02)

-- Record of Fishing Vessels (CMM 2014-03).
+- record of fishing vessels (CMM 2014-03).

 Records of meetings, proceedings, reports of the Technical and Compliance Committee are on the WCPFC website.